leifgehrmann/node-tempo-client/README.md

 ### Instantiating the client

-The `bearerToken` can be retrieved in two ways; Either as a individual user (useful for running personal reports and basic tests), or as an application developer (Useful for building more complex apps).
+The `bearerToken` can be retrieved in two ways; Either as an individual user (useful for running personal reports and basic tests), or as an application developer (Useful for developing apps that seamlessly integrate with Tempo).
 Please see the sections _"Using the REST API as an individual user"_ or _"Using the REST API as an application developer"_ in [Tempo's documentation](https://apidocs.tempo.io).